ssh

 Assumed audience:

-People who need to run processes on remote machines without sweating the details
+People who need to run programs on remote machines without sweating the details

 SSH, the secure shell, is the Swiss army knife of the internet.
 It provides methods that allow me to shunt data from one place to another in a huge number of different ways.
 There are similar tools which are even less fuss, but they are gaping security holes and should not be used.